Should you get double or triple glazing?

 What double glazing can do for your home

 Keeping out draughts and retaining heat, double glazing helps your home stay warmer for longer and effectively reduces energy bills.
 Keeping heat in is so important, not only for personal comfort and energy costs, but for your carbon footprint too.

 Energy efficiency is measured by energy ratings, so higher ratings - typically of 'A' or above - offer the best results.
 Any window with a rating of 'B' or below loses more heat than it generates over the course of a year.

 If your home is south-facing, choose double-glazed windows with an 'A+' energy rating instead - they use Special Low Iron glass to allow more heat into a room, making the most of the sun's rays.

-Many people often ask if triple glazing makes a difference, but with the highest energy rating possible of A++, triple glazing is the best option if you want to retain the maximum amount of heat.
-To learn more about energy efficiency and ratings, click here, or find out if triple glazing is worthwhile for your home here.
+Many people often ask if triple glazing makes a difference, our A+ triple glazing is the best option if you want to retain the maximum amount of heat.
+To learn more about energy efficiency and ratings, click here.

 Choosing double or triple glazing

 Made from two panes of Low E glass and one pane of Low Iron glass, triple glazing is the most energy-efficient glazing on the market.
 Triple glazing is also known for its excellent sound insulation properties and it does a great job at reducing disturbance from any unwanted noise.

 Choosing the right type of glazing depends on your personal requirements.
 Every home is different and it's important to assess your windows room by room.
 You're not limited to one type of glazed window for your entire home either - it's just as easy to install various forms of glazing in different rooms as, unlike other manufacturers, our double and triple-glazed windows use the same profile.